safdar-azeem/vue-ssr-lite/examples/middleware-example/README.md

 render / confirm navigation
 ```

-Core should collect matched route middleware parent-to-child and avoid executing the same middleware function more than once for one logical navigation.
+Core collects matched route middleware parent-to-child and avoids executing the same middleware function more than once for one logical navigation.

-During SSR, middleware should execute once for the logical request even if Core performs internal render reconciliation passes.
+During SSR, middleware executes once for the logical request even if Core performs internal render reconciliation passes.

 ## SSR redirects

-A middleware redirect during SSR should become an actual HTTP redirect response rather than merely changing the internal Vue Router location.
+A middleware redirect during SSR becomes an actual HTTP redirect response rather than merely changing the internal Vue Router location.

 In the browser, the same middleware result becomes a normal Vue Router redirect.